ericls/niji/README.md

 #NIJI

 > NIJI is a forum APP for Django projects.
+>
-> NIJI can be integrated into existing Django projects.
+> NIJI is developed with the idea that it should be easily integreated into existing Django projects

 ## Quick Installation (Integration)